 This is not about giving Muslims any favour, but having a level playing field is important for Britain to progress as a fair nation.
 A lackluster and a jaded response to Islamophobia will only make things worse.
 The equality act of 2010 requires public authorities to carry out equality duly.
 We should ask the city councillors how well they are fulfilling this duty?
 Do their Board members, Senior managers, equality and diversity staff know their responsibilities clearly?
 How well are they delivering it?

 Are Muslims the new Irish?

 The possibility of Muslims taking over Britain is no more than a figment of the imagination.
-Sadly this idea has gained prevalence, thanks in part to a relentless effort by far-right and neo-conservative aligned media.
-“The description of Muslims as a demographic time-bomb bent on creating a ‘Londonistan’ or ‘Eurabia’ has been infused in our national psyche.”
-(M Abdal Bari)
+Sadly this idea has gained prevalence, thanks in part to a relentless effort by far-right groups like the EDL and individuals like Tommy Robinson and neo-conservative aligned media.
+“The description of Muslims as a demographic time-bomb bent on creating a ‘Londonistan’ or ‘Eurabia’ has been infused in our national psyche” (M Abdul Bari).

-I think most of us do not recognise this kind of Britain, yes it is diverse, particularly in a dozen or so major cities where there is a large concentration of Muslims, this apocalypse scenario is a sign of paranoia.
-In Britain from Bradford to Birmingham we see ordinary people and hardworking communities living side-by-side peacefully.
+I think most of us don’t recognise this kind of Britain, yes it is diverse, particularly in a dozen or so major cities where there is a large concentration of Muslims, this apocalypse scenario is a sign of paranoia.
+In Britain from Bradford to Birmingham, we see ordinary people and hardworking communities living side-by-side peacefully.
 Britain’s pluralism and diverse society is something to be cherished.
 It is a proud achievement of five decades of diligence by all.

 The question is, are the Muslims ready to seriously engage in tackling Islamophobia and help educate the wider community about themselves to all areas of society?
-This requires courageous and forward-looking leadership and an important partnership – a Trialogue involving the politicians, the media and the Muslims.
+This requires courageous and forward-looking leadership and an important partnership with a trialogue involving the politicians, the media and the Muslims.
 Are we ready for this challenge?